 Suk Yee Yong

+- Suk Yee has a new role with Macquarie University.
 Previously…Across one continent to another, I finished my undergrad at Pennsylvania State University in the US and continued my graduate studies in Australia.
 Early this year, I completed my PhD in Astrophysics from the University of Melbourne.
 My PhD focused on studying the most luminous object in the universe known as quasars using combination of modelling, statistical methods, and machine learning.
 My research involves finding rare and unknown objects (including search for extra-terrestrial intelligence?) in astronomical data sets.
 By harnessing the capability of ML and AI, I aim to tackle challenges not only in big data, but also the big universe.

+- Al-Mamun has a new role with the University of Western Australia.
 Previously…I have formal qualifications in computer science, bioinformatics and quantitative genetics.
 My current research focuses on the development of machine learning methods to integrate high-dimensional multi-omic data to i) improve prediction accuracy of commercially important phenotype in both plants and animals and ii) understand the various factors determining biological outcomes.
 My specific research interests are artificial intelligence and machine learning for optimization of biological problems, computational methods and statistical analysis of high-throughput genomic data, the use of functional knowledge in genomic selection and functional integration of GWAS and gene expression data.

+- Worked with the MLAI FSP until 2022 when they accepted a role as a research scientist with Data61’s Software and Computational Systems Group.
 Previously…I completed my PhD jointly at CSIRO’s Data61 and Swinburne University of Technology.
 I have been working on addressing problems of adversarial examples and neural backdoors against deep neural networks.
 Before moving to Australia, I received my bachelor’s degree from Huazhong University of Science & Technology (HUST), China.
 My primary research interest resides in adversarial machine learning and AI-related cybersecurity.
 My other research interests include learning theory, applied machine learning, malware detection, and complex networks.
 Under the ML/AI Future Science Platform, I am currently investigating the security & privacy problems of neural networks in an adversarial context.